How to bet on The Kentucky Derby

 Types of bets

 Win bet: The most popular, and the most straight forward type of bet to place is a simple win bet.
 This is simply where you choose which horse you believe is going to win the race.

 Each-way: Each way bets are one of the most popular types of bets to place at the Kentucky Derby, largely because of the unpredictable nature of the race.

 An each-way bet is basically two separate bets placed on the same horse.
 The first of these bets is for your horse to win, the second is for your horse to place.

-What defines a placement will change from bookie to bookie, with most offering a second, third or fourth place finish, but some even going as low as sixth place.
+What defines a placement will change from sportsbook to sportsbook, with most offering a second, third or fourth place finish, but some even going as far down as sixth place.
 You will likely find some very generous offers on this given the popularity of the event.

 Of course, the lower your horse does place, the lower your return will end up being, so make sure you bare that in mind.

 If your horse wins and you have an each-way bet placed, then you will get the money from both the win part and the place part of the bet.
 However, if your horse only places, then you won’t receive a pay-out for your horse winning.